ArecsProd/yandex.FT3/README.md

-# dinner-constructor
+# Dinner constructor
-Precode for sprint 3 dinner constructor
+Final task for sprint 3 by Yandex.Practicum